 Siem Reap Province actually has a lot to offer apart from the temples of Angkor.
 Bordering the Tonle Sap Lake, it is part of the Tonle Sap Biosphere Reserve, and home to rare and endangered wildlife.
 In addition, about 60km north of Siem Reap town are the Kulen Mountains.
 Although perhaps not mountainous by general standards, they are in stark contrast to the flat horizons of Cambodia’s rice fields.
 With thick jungle, beautiful waterfalls, and hidden ruins, it is a fantastic place to explore and very popular with Cambodian families at holiday time.

-Siem Reap arrived on the world map in the early part of the 20th century, when French explorers “discovered” Angkor Wat.
-At the time, Siem Reap was merely a village, and was part of an area that had long been controlled by Thailand until the French Protectorate was established in 1863.
+Siem Reap began to attract the attention of outsiders in the early 20th century, when French explorers discovered the temples of Angkor Wat.
+At the time, Siem Reap was merely a village, and was part of an area that had long been controlled by Thailand until 1863, when France established its protectorate over Cambodia.
 Ironically, the name “Siem Reap” actually means “Thailand destroyed”, referring to the centuries-old conflict between the two nations.